Odessa, New York: History

-1912 - Odessa Opera House built (Village Offices & Fire Department) on site of former cemetery.
+1912 – Odessa Opera House built (Village Offices & Fire Department) on site of former cemetery.

-1912 - State road built from Montour to Alpine utilizing Main Street including the addition of sidewalks.
+1912 – State road built from Montour to Alpine utilizing Main Street including the addition of sidewalks.

-1926 - Village purchased first motorized fire truck.
+1926 – Village purchased first motorized fire truck.

-1928 - Fire on Main Street destroyed 2 buildings.
+1928 – Fire on Main Street destroyed 2 buildings.

-1938 - Odessa water system built utilizing spring water from the Magee fish ponds on Mecklenburg Road.
+1938 – Odessa water system built utilizing spring water from the Magee fish ponds on Mecklenburg Road.

-1946 - Lehigh Valley passenger service discontinued in Odessa.
+1946 – Lehigh Valley passenger service discontinued in Odessa.
 Freight business continued.

-1961 - The large Cotton Hanlon retail store located just south of the village was completely destroyed by fire in August.
+1961 – The large Cotton Hanlon retail store located just south of the village was completely destroyed by fire in August.
 This is considered the largest fire ever to occur in the area.

-1966 - Large storage building owned by Cotton-Hanlon burned on Railroad Avenue.
+1966 – Large storage building owned by Cotton-Hanlon burned on Railroad Avenue.

-1968 - The Village Hall & Fire House (Opera House) was condemned by N.Y.
+1968 – The Village Hall & Fire House (Opera House) was condemned by N.Y.
 State.

-1970 - New Village Hall & Fire House built.
+1970 – New Village Hall & Fire House built.
 Old Village Hall was torn down.

-1976 - A large fire heavily damaged the Agway store on Railroad Avenue.
+1976 – A large fire heavily damaged the Agway store on Railroad Avenue.

-1976 - Lehigh Valley railroad goes bankrupt.
+1976 – Lehigh Valley railroad goes bankrupt.
 Tracks abandoned and eventually removed.

-2000 - The water system was upgraded an redesigned.
+2000 – The water system was upgraded and redesigned.

-2003 - The Village of Odessa celebrated its 100th anniversary since its incorporation.
+2003 – The Village of Odessa celebrated its 100th anniversary since its incorporation.

-2010 - Odessa voters rejected a proposal to dissolve the village into the surrounding towns of Catharine and Montour in a vote on December 7, 2010.
+2010 – Odessa voters rejected a proposal to dissolve the village into the surrounding towns of Catharine and Montour in a vote on December 7, 2010.

 Keith T. Pierce was the mayor from 2009 to 2018.

-On April 16, 2018 Gerry Messmer, a retired Army Lieutenant Colonel with more than 30 years military experience, was sworn in as Mayor of the Village of Odessa.
+On April 16, 2018, Gerry Messmer, a retired Army Lieutenant Colonel with more than 30 years military experience, was sworn in as Mayor of the Village of Odessa.

-2019 - Dylan Houseknecht becomes the first New York State Wrestling Champion in Odessa-Montour Central School history and the first student athlete to win an individual State Championship in any sport for Odessa-Montour.
+2019 – Dylan Houseknecht becomes the first New York State Wrestling Champion in Odessa-Montour Central School history and the first student athlete to win an individual State Championship in any sport for Odessa-Montour.

 Frank Garrison, who competed on the third season of Survivor, Survivor: Africa was listed as being from Odessa.